Allen Anderson, MDCardiology

 ELSO Gold Level Award of Excellence in Life Support

-University Health’s Extracorporeal Membrane Oxygenation (ECMO) Program received the 2020 Gold Level Extracorporeal Life Support Organization (ELSO) Award for Excellence in Life Support.
+University Health’s ECMO Program received the 2020 Gold Level Extracorporeal Life Support Organization (ELSO) Award for Excellence in Life Support.

 The ELSO Award recognizes programs worldwide that distinguish themselves by having processes, procedures and systems in place the promote excellence and exceptional care.